Supermac30/SmallerOtherProjects/How to save the world/README.md

 # How to save the world
-This project was not one I worked on for long, obviously.
-It would, however, be amazing to come back to once I finish learning
-TensorFlow
+This is an idea I once had that I put here to remind me to come back once I learnt more data management in Python

-## purpose
+## Purpose
 This code takes in a URL and gives you the likelihood of the source being fake.
 As of now, all it does is a simple regex on a tiny database of known fake news sites.